ibm-garage-mop/lab-guides/lab/1-deploy-website-container/deploy-website-container.md

 ![image](https://user-images.githubusercontent.com/91945915/157018606-ee949e7a-5084-4349-b553-d503d963f8f2.png)

-2. Switch back to the `Developer` view.
-Click on `Topology`.
+2. Make sure a project named `userX-sushi` has been assigned to your user account.

 ![image](https://user-images.githubusercontent.com/91945915/157017060-f9910625-5991-4ac1-9430-998f4220f24a.png)

-3. Seletc the project `userX-sushi`.
+3. Switch back to the `Developer` view, click on `Topology` and select the project `userX-sushi`.
    There should be no deployments under this project yet.

 ![image](https://user-images.githubusercontent.com/91945915/157017348-f7f985d2-f5db-4119-a084-1887dcc2f820.png)